A couple standing together watching a performance.

 • St Kilda

 If you and your boo are adrenaline junkies, this is the perfect Valentine's Day date for you.
-Luna Park is inviting lovers to go on a romantic ride at its special V-Day event, Luna Love.
-Cosy up on the ferris wheel, or squeeze your boo's hand as you zoom along the historic Great Scenic Railway.
-A ticket to the event includes unlimited rides, as well as a photobooth session, carnival game token and heart-shaped ice cream.
-Book a ticket for this wholesome date night here
+Luna Park is inviting lovers to its special V-Day event, Luna Love from 6-11pm on February 14.
+Cosy up on the ferris wheel, or hold hands tightly as you zoom along the historic Great Scenic Railway.
+A ticket to the event includes unlimited rides, a sovenir digital photo, a carnival game token and heart-shaped ice cream.
+Book tickets ($69.50pp) for this date night here

 Advertising